ADORSYS-GIS/monitor-mind/README.md

 Navigate to the provided local server address in your web browser to view the monitoring dashboard.

+## System Monitoring tools
+To understand more about system monitoring, you can checkout this doc system_monitoring_tools.md in the smtdoc folder.

 ## System Data Retrieval

 MonitorMind uses the `psutil` library to retrieve system data: